sidonieB/Workflows/Slurm_cheat_sheet.md

 ```

-**Important:** Hybpiper commands provided below use an old version of the software, make sure you adapt the command to use the latest version as shown [here](https://github.com/mossmatters/HybPiper/wiki/Tutorial)
+**Important:** Except otherwise indicated, the Hybpiper commands provided below use an old version of the software, make sure you adapt the command to use the latest version as shown [here](https://github.com/mossmatters/HybPiper/wiki/Tutorial)

 Run Hybpiper on 1 sample
 ```